 Change, and the journey to success will not happen overnight.
 Especially if the journey involves shifting customer hearts and minds.
 So be pragmatic about what’s achievable, at what cost, and by when.
 Also understand the risks and barriers to change and factor these into your plans.

 Strategic planning context: The product to brand journey

 Figure 2 shows a typical journey from basic product to power brand led business.
 At each stage on the product-brand continuum you’ll realise additional customer and business benefits (3).

 If you are a product, service or sales-led organisation, there are benefits in simply understanding and meeting the needs of customers.
 So put the customer and his or her needs first and centre using market research.

 For organisations in markets where brands are emerging as a differentiator, you also need to understand your competitors.
 And use these insights to better position your brand.

 For digital and service organisations delivering through people, and for larger product brands, understand and influencing perceptions through all brand encounters.
 This needs structures, skills and processes to focus and align people activities and behaviour to deliver consistent brand experiences.

 Finally, the very largest organisations and those contemplating expansion into new countries and categories require more sophisticated relationship building strategies.
 So build brand personality, structures, skills and processes to extend your brand.

-- While strategic planning is as simple as 1-2-3 it is complicated by different functional leads, what went before, and who is in charge.
-Yet customer and brand marketing perspectives are gaining increasing traction to drive business growth.
+- While strategic planning is as simple as 1-2-3 it is complicated by different functional leads, who and what went before, and who is in charge.
+Yet customer and brand marketing views are gaining increasing traction to drive business growth.
 So help senior management understand this point, and start by working collaboratively to define relevant business goals.